In Spawning Season

 Partnering with the Capital Regional District Parks, the Charters River Salmon Interpretive Centre, and the river itself, become a teaching ground as trained naturalists lead school groups through the life cycle and spawning process of the returning salmon.
 At times, visitors to the site have the experience of watching bears harvest salmon, stocking up on their calories to tide them over the winter ahead.

-During the spawning season, group tours can be booked for school classes and for all age groups, on Wednesdays, Thursdays and Fridays but must be booked and confirmed in advance to be accommodated.
+During the spawning season, group tours can be booked for school classes, and must be booked and confirmed in advance to be accommodated.
 Cost for these group tours is $3.00 each.
 Phone 250-642-4200 or email at firstname.lastname@example.org

 Programs In Balance Of Year